mirko93s/Chill/README.md

 ## To do

- - Cleaning dependencies
+ - Clean dependencies
- - Fixing some minor bug
+ - Fix minor bug
  - Update node.js and all the dependencies

 [//]: # (Hidden stuff)